ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 In order to focus on supporting the teams, we expect that the testing process established in this initial phase should NOT:

--  set strict mandatory policies regarding levels of coverage of code (regardless of the coverage criteria such as statements, branch, or variable usage-definition), of data, of requirements and of risks;
+-  enforce strict mandatory policies regarding levels of coverage of code (regardless of the coverage criteria such as statements, branch, or variable usage-definition), of data, of requirements and of risks;
 -  systematically cover system-testing;